WEC-Sim/WEC-Sim/docs/_include/pto.rst

 **Simulation and Post-processing**

-Simulation and post-processing are the same process as described in WEC-Sim Simulation example above.
+Simulation and post-processing are the same process as described in :ref:`user-tutorials-rm3`.

 RM3 with Direct Drive PTO
 +++++++++++++++++++++++++